hammerheim-game/hammerheim-rules/5-warbands.md

 whether or not he or his opponent chooses the affected model.
-An attacked warrior is automatically hit by a Strength 2 attack (no armour modifiers) and is blown directly backwards D6".
+An attacked warrior is automatically hit by a Strength 2 attack (no armor modifiers) and is blown directly backwards D6".
 If an attacked warrior is in an elevated position such as a gantry or an upper floor of a building then there is a good chance he may be blown off and if this is the case treat the